The Challenge

 This is what brought me to build a solution that will do just that, and even more.

-- Azure Automation Account with a System Assigned Managed-Identity enabled
+- Azure Automation Account with System Assigned Managed-Identity enabled

-- An account with at least Cloud Application Admin permissions so you can assign required permissions to the Managed-Identity
+- Account with at least Cloud Application Admin permissions

-So in order to assign permissions to the managed-identity of our Automation Account we can run the PowerShell script below, but first a few emphasizes regarding executing the script:
+To assign permissions to the managed-identity of our Automation Account, run the PowerShell script below.
+First, a few important notes:

 $graphAppId